o3de/o3de.org/content/docs/userguide/components/entity-system-behavior-context-in-depth.md

 ---
-description: ' Learn programming details of &ALYlong;''s behavior context and its reflection API. '
+description: ' Learn programming details of Amazon Lumberyard''s behavior context and its reflection API. '
 title: Behavior Context in Depth
 ---